nicm42/100-days-of-code-v2/log.md

 **15th June 2020**
 Caught up on Scrimba's CSS email challenges.
 I definitely need to look into CSS animations (rather than just transitions) some more.
 But so far it's all been pretty easy.
 But the past few days have all been things I only learnt recently, so it's good that I spent a lot of time in 100 days round 2 on CSS.

+**16th June 2020**
+Did the second in the series of the 5kyu kata I did last week.
+It was hard, even though it built on the code I'd written for the first part.
+But I am starting to get more of an idea of what tests to write and what order to write them/the code.